jimmy-james/react-form-validators/README.md

         return errorMsg;
       }
     });
-    /* if the method returns a message, render it to a 'p' tag */ if (errorMsg) {
+    /* if the method returns a message, render it to a 'p', span tag, or div */ if (errorMsg) {
       errorNode = <p>{ errorMsg }</p>
     }

-    /* the errorNode below will render only if the method returns a message */ return (
+    /* the errorNode below will render only if the method returned a message */ return (
       <div>
         <input onChange={ this.handleChange.bind(this) } value={ this.state.value } />